UniView: Enhancing Novel View Synthesis From A Single Image By Unifying Reference Features

+We inject control signals into the down blocks and middle block of U‑Net to influence global structure.
 For the down blocks and the middle block in base diffusion model, given the hidden feature \(f_{base}\) before attention computation, the attention feature Z can be defined by the following equation:

 where \(\mathrm{Q}=\,\,f_{base}\mathrm{W}_q\), \(\mathrm{K}=\,\,f_{base}\mathrm{W}_k\), \(\mathrm{V}=\,\,f_{base}\mathrm{W}_v\) are the query, key, and values matrices of the attention operation. \(\mathrm{W}_q\), \(\mathrm{W}_k\), \(\mathrm{W}_v\) are the weight matrices of the linear projection layers. \(f_{base}\), \(\mathrm{W}_q\), \(\mathrm{W}_k\) and \(\mathrm{W}_v\) are from the U-Net of base multi-view diffusion model and are all frozen.